mrbar42/trixion-starter/README.md

 ## npm scripts

-  - start   - build and start production server on dist folder. port 8080
+  - `npm start`   - build and start production server on dist folder. port 8080
-  - build   - production build of the app to dist folder
+  - `npm run build`   - production build of the app to dist folder
-  - dev     - start dev server in-memory with hot-reload enabled. port 4040
+  - `npm run dev`     - start dev server in-memory with hot-reload enabled. port 4040
+  - `npm run clean`   - clean unnecessary files like README (you can reuse this to clean you dist)
-  - profile - get production bundle profile. saved as stats.json [read more](https://github.com/mrbar42/trixion/blob/master/docs/DEPENDENCIES.md#method-4---analyze-your-bundle)
+  - `npm run profile` - get production bundle profile. saved as stats.json [read more](https://github.com/mrbar42/trixion/blob/master/docs/DEPENDENCIES.md#method-4---analyze-your-bundle)
   **important** this profile contains your entire code - take it into account